-The movie follows magizoologist Newt Scamander (Eddie Redmayne) — the author of a Hogwarts textbook — who arrives in the Big Apple with an enchanted briefcase full of magical creatures and the desire to complete a global research expedition.
+The first movie, Fantastic Beasts and Where to Find Them, follows magizoologist Newt Scamander (Eddie Redmayne)—the author of a famous Hogwarts textbook—who arrives in New York City with an enchanted briefcase full of magical creatures and the desire to complete a global research expedition.
 However, when several of his beasts accidentally escape, he finds himself embroiled in the political tensions surrounding the American magical community.

-Much of the trouble stems from discord over how witches and wizards should interact with their non-magical counterparts, a divide that has been strained further by the actions of Gellert Grindelwald (Johnny Depp).
-At the beginning of the film, the dark wizard — who has a complicated relationship with Albus Dumbledore — is revealed to have disappeared after orchestrating a series of terrorist attacks across Europe.
+Much of the trouble stems from discord over how witches and wizards should interact with their non-magical counterparts, a divide that has been further strained by the actions of Gellert Grindelwald (Johnny Depp), a dark wizard who has a complicated history with Albus Dumbledore (Jude Law).

-While the movie’s plot revolves around Scamander, Rowling has said that the remaining four installments of the franchise will take place over a period of 19 years, meaning the series will conclude in 1945.
-As this is the year Dumbledore famously defeated Grindelwald in a duel, it seems to indicate that the pair will play a large role in the coming films.
+Rowling has said that the franchise will take place over a period of 19 years, meaning the events of the series will conclude in 1945.
+As this is the year Dumbledore famously defeated Grindelwald in a duel, it seems to indicate that the relationship between the pair will play a large role in the coming films.

-Take a look at the Potterverse timeline to see how the events of Fantastic Beasts are likely to come into play:
+Take a look at the timeline to see how the events of Fantastic Beasts connect to Harry Potter.

-1899: Grindelwald meets Dumbledore in Godric’s Hollow after being expelled from Durmstrang Institute.
-Months later, Dumbledore’s sister, Ariana, is accidentally killed during a three-way duel between Dumbledore, his brother Aberforth and Grindelwald, prompting Grindelwald to flee.
+1899: Kendra is accidentally killed by Ariana, forcing Albus to return home to care for his sister.
+Grindelwald arrives in Godric’s Hollow after being expelled from Durmstrang Institute and befriends Albus.
+Ariana is accidentally killed during a three-way duel between Albus, Aberforth and Grindelwald, prompting Grindelwald to flee.

 1938: Voldemort begins attending Hogwarts.